Wingate ANaerobic cycle Test

 Validity

-Assessment of anaerobic performance can provide the coach with valuable information about the athlete's fitness status as well as allowing them to monitor progress through training.
-The test scores can reliably determine peak anaerobic power, anaerobic fatigue, and total anaerobic capacity.
+Assessment of anaerobic performance can provide the coach with valuable information about the athlete's fitness status and allow them to monitor progress through training.
+The test scores can determine peak anaerobic power, anaerobic fatigue, and total anaerobic capacity.

 Free Calculator